We read your mail on AI-proof jobs and how to fix crime labs

 He says we saw a version of this when the FBI launched its national DNA database in the 90s.

-The National DNA Data Bank came in, a law went into effect, the federal law, and it said that in order to access that DNA data bank, you had to be accredited.
+The National DNA Data Bank came in, a law went into effect, a federal law, and it said that in order to access that DNA data bank, you had to be accredited.

 Brian says a national standard could help by incentivizing existing federal funding.